-A question often asked by many golfers is ‘what does the average golfer shoot?’
+A question often asked by many golfers is ‘what does an average golfer shoot?’.
 This answer depends on many different factors including skill level, gender and age to name a few.
 Some golfers play often and others don’t.

 A tiny percentage of players are professionals who shoot extremely low as well as a high percentage of beginner golfers who cannot break 120.
 This article will explain different normal golf scores and focus on amateur players who play regularly.

 What Is The Average Golf Score For 18 Holes

 For the average amateur adult male, 96 is what an average golf score looks like.
 For a woman, the average score is shooting a 108.

 For the average amateur adult male, 96 is what an “average golfers score” looks like.
 For a woman, the average score is shooting a 108.

 Other websites have found and claimed the national average golf score is around 100 strokes which is close between the 96 and 108 cited above.